JoaoLopesF/Esp-Mobile-Apps-iOS/README.md

 The Esp32 is a powerful board with 2 cores, 520K RAM, 34 GPIO, 3 UART,
 Wifi and Bluetooth Dual Mode.
 And all this at an excellent price.

-Esp-IDF is very good SDK, to developer Esp32 projects.
+ESP-IDF is very good SDK, to developer Esp32 projects.
 With Free-RTOS (with multicore), WiFi, BLE, plenty of GPIOs, peripherals support, etc.

 ## BLE